JohnnyS/bcs_radialmenu/README.md

+# Fork Details

+Fork includes removal of QBcore stuff so I can update the code to be more ESX Legacy things.
+It should also resolve where sometimes you dont get the job menu if u swtich job too quickly or disconnect something like that.

 # BCS Radial Menu

 This project is to freshen up the options for free radial menu for FiveM.
 It is inspired by qb-radialmenu config and [nashvail](https://github.com/nashvail/ReactPathMenu) radial menu design.